w3f/polkadot-wiki/docs/learn-auction.md

 sidebar_label: Parachain Slots Auction
 ---

+For a [parachain](learn-parachains) to be added to Polkadot it must inhabit one of the available _parachain slots_.
+A parachain slot is a scarce resource on Polkadot and only a limited amount will be available.
+As parachains ramp up there may only be a few slots that are unlocked every few months.
+The goal is to eventually have 100 parachain slots available on Polkadot (these will be split between parachains and the [parathread pool](learn-parathreads)).
+If a parachain wants to have guarenteed block inclusion at every Relay Chain block, it must acquire a parachain slot.

 The parachain slots of Polkadot will be sold according to an unpermissioned [Candle auction](https://en.wikipedia.org/wiki/Candle_auction) that has been slightly modified to be secure on a blockchain.